apocalyptech/eschalon_utils/README.md

 pip install --user py2app

-Then run the make-osx-apps.sh script.
+Then run:
+python3.7 setup.py py2app

 The resulting apps should be portable to other Macs without having to install any libraries.
 When you first run these apps and identify the location of the save files and data files, they crash afterward.
 Just re-launch them